amrshahin-12/Roll-Hold/README.md

 # 🎲 Pig Game

 A classic dice game built with HTML, CSS, and JavaScript where two players take turns rolling dice to accumulate points.
+This project was created as part of a JavaScript learning course to practice DOM manipulation, event handling, and game logic implementation.

 ## 🎮 How to Play